slackapi/node-slack-sdk/packages/socket-mode/README.md

 The `SocketModeClient` will log interesting information to the console by default.
 You can use the `logLevel` to decide how much information, or how interesting the information needs to be, in order for it to be output.
 There are a few possible log levels, which you can find in the `LogLevel` export.
 By default, the value is set to `LogLevel.INFO`.
-While you're in development, its sometimes helpful to set this to the most verbose: `LogLevel.DEBUG`.
+While you're in development, it's sometimes helpful to set this to the most verbose: `LogLevel.DEBUG`.

 ```javascript
 // Import LogLevel from the package